 Q: I have a section 8 voucher.
 How does the Order apply to me?

 A: Your tenancy is governed by federal law – the new CARES Act.
 This federal law applies to evictions if your landlord gets federal assistance.
-The CARES Act prohibits evictions for non-payment of rent through July 27, 2020.
-You can read more here.
+The CARES Act prohibits evictions for non-payment of rent through August 31, 2020.
 It’s a good idea to check with your caseworker.
 If your income changes because you lost your job, your rent payments may be lowered.

 Q: I’m a tenant who is behind on my rent because of the COVID-19 pandemic and my landlord just gave me a three day notice to pay or I will be evicted, what should I do?

 A: Do not ignore the notice.
 Contact your landlord or management company to discuss alternatives and to see if they will make new arrangements with you based on this national emergency.
-If your landlord files an eviction, and gets a judgment to evict you, the Sheriff will not be able to execute a Writ of Possession to make you leave until at least May 29, 2020.
+If your landlord files an eviction, and gets a judgment to evict you, the Sheriff will not be able to execute a Writ of Possession until the Governor’s Executive Order suspending foreclosures and evictions expires.

 Q: I don’t have to pay my rent, right?

 A: Paying rent is your legal obligation in return for your landlord’s obligation to provide housing.
-The Order stops evictions until May 29, 2020, but it doesn’t stop your obligation to pay rent.
+The Order stops evictions until July 1, 2020, but it doesn’t stop your obligation to pay rent.
 Keep in contact with your landlord during this crisis.
-Legal consequences for not paying your rent are temporarily suspended.

 Q: Am I covered under the CARES Act?